Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Conformal general relativity and local scale symmetry

 where $G_{\mu\nu}\equiv R_{\mu\nu}-g_{\mu\nu}R/2$ is the Einstein tensor and

-is the modified SET of the scalar field \cite{ccj_ann_phys_1970}, which has finite elements to all orders in the perturbation parameter and defines the same four-momentum and Lorentz generators as the conventional tensor:\footnote{Note that in \eqref{imp-set} the standard stress-energy tensor of the scalar field $T^{(\phi)}_{\mu\nu}$, has the wrong sign.
-This is because, in the gravitational Lagrangian density \eqref{deser-lag}, the kinetic energy density of the scalar field appears with the wrong sign, which is a requirement for the CGR gravitational Lagrangian density \eqref{deser-lag} to be invariant under Weyl rescalings \eqref{gauge-t}.
+where we use the shorthand notation $\nabla^2\equiv g^{\mu\nu}\nabla_\mu\nabla_\nu$.
+The modified SET of the scalar field $\Theta^{(\phi)}_{\mu\nu}$ \cite{ccj_ann_phys_1970}, has finite elements to all orders in the perturbation parameter and defines the same four-momentum and Lorentz generators as the conventional tensor:\footnote{Note that in the expression for $\Theta^{(\phi)}_{\mu\nu}$ the standard stress-energy tensor of the scalar field $T^{(\phi)}_{\mu\nu}$, has the wrong sign.
+This is because, in the gravitational Lagrangian density \eqref{deser-lag}, the kinetic energy density of the scalar field appears with the wrong sign, which is a requirement for the CGR gravitational Lagrangian density \eqref{deser-lag} to be invariant under CTs \eqref{gauge-t}.
 This has no physical consequences, since $\phi$ is a gauge field that does not obey a specific EOM.}